tud-hri/joan/docs/contributing-guidelines.md

 The code is never done, so if you want to help out, awesome!

-Before starting hands-on on coding, please check out our [issue board][issueboard] to see if we are already working on that particular issue.
+Before starting hands-on coding, please check out our [issue board][issueboard] to see if we are already working on that particular issue.
 In case of doubt or to discuss how to proceed, please contact one of us.

 [issueboard]: https://github.com/tud-hri/joan/issues